Swift/Housemartin Survey 2020

 The project will send out survey packs for any wild west ender who would like them – both for the transect surveys and anyone who wants to collect incidental records, please email firstname.lastname@example.org with your address.

-We may run a Q and A zoom for those interested in the next 10 days.
-Please email ruth at firstname.lastname@example.org if you would like to take part.
+We may run a Q and A Zoom session for those interested.
+Please email Ruth at email@example.com if you would like to take part.